Students may enroll in 3 (15 US credits/60 Westminster credits) or 4 (20* US credits/80 Westminster credits) courses per semester.

 You can take classes at both Harrow and Central London campuses, but you should expect a commute of 45 minutes between campuses.
 All students who take two or more courses at Harrow will be housed at Harrow.

-All Harrow School of Media, Art and Design courses require a 3.0 GPA.
+All Harrow College of Design, Creative and Digital Industries courses require a 3.0 GPA.
 Theory and practical courses are available in the Harrow School; students are permitted to take up to two practical courses per semester.

 Courses listed as "Year" are not available to students who will be at Westminster for a single semester only.